 I also don’t know if you go through these stages in the order listed either.

 If I had to decide which stage I’m in right now, I would say it would be bargaining.
 You know, like I’ll eat this or that just one more time, then I’ll be “good.”
 Even when I know the impact on my blood sugar will not be good.
 But I do it anyway.
 Why?
 I don’t understand the things I do much of the time.

 I really think that this journey through grief and denial will be very beneficial for me, but also very difficult to deal with.

-What information do you folks have on the 5 stages of grief, or dealing with denial in terms of diabetes?
-Any of you gone through this stuff?
+What information do you folks have on the five stages of grief or dealing with denial in terms of diabetes?
+Have any of you gone through this stuff?
 And how the hell can I have lived for so long with diabetes and never dealt with my feelings of grief??
 I just don’t get it.